 DynaWeb is a trademark of Electronic Book Technologies, Inc. IBM is a trademark of International Business Machines Corporation.
-PostScript is a trademark of Adobe Systems, Inc. Silicon Graphics, the Silicon Graphics logo, and IRIS are registered trademarks and IRIX is a trademark of Silicon Graphics, Inc. SPARC is a trademark of SPARC International, Inc. Sun Microsystem is a trademark of Sun Microsystems, Inc. TotalView is a trademark of Bolt Baranek and Newman, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively to X/Open Limited.
+PostScript is a trademark of Adobe Systems, Inc. Silicon Graphics, the Silicon Graphics logo, IRIS, and IRIX are registered trademarks of Silicon Graphics, Inc. SPARC is a trademark of SPARC International, Inc. Sun Microsystem is a trademark of Sun Microsystems, Inc. TotalView is a trademark of Bolt Baranek and Newman, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively to X/Open Limited.